ranzhengsamuel/food-delivery/README.md

 **Food Delivery Time Analysis & Prediction**

-This repository presents a data analytics and prediction project on food delivery times, using two real-world datasets:
+This repository presents a data analytics and prediction project on food delivery times, using 3 synthetic datasets from Kaggle:

 NYC_food_order.csv

 Food_Delivery_Times.csv

+India_Food_Delivery.csv

 The goal is to understand what really affects delivery time, from so many factors, pick the most influential factor that affects the delivery time and if possible, analyze on how much the influence is.